 Typically, any injury that is incurred as a result of some else’s negligence can be covered.
 Bicycle injuries can be severe due to the lack of protection for the rider.
 These injuries can be permanent and can radically change the victim’s entire life.
 Many times these injuries may include broken bones or spinal cord injuries and may require surgery.
 If you have been injured in a bicycle accident, it is best to speak with an attorney to determine if a lawsuit can recover financial compensation for you.

 Usually, it’s clear who will is liable and who will pay for damages and injuries in car accidents.
 Bicycle accidents can be a bit more challenging in this regard.
 It is often insurance companies that pay for these injuries.
 Most often either automobile insurance or homeowner’s insurance must cover the cost.
 However, every case is different and should be investigated thoroughly.

 The facts of each case dictate where the responsibility lies and who should be held accountable.
-The Law Office of Joseph Onwuteaka, P.C., will leave no stone unturned when investigating your case.
-We will study every option and look at your case from every angle.
+I will leave no stone unturned when investigating your case.
+I will study every option and look at your case from every angle.

 As stated earlier, a large number of accidents involving bicyclists aren’t even reported.
 If you sustained injuries during this accident, there are some steps you’ll want to take in case a claim needs to be pursued.
 Often times, motorists refuse to accept responsibility in these types of accidents.
 What follows is a set of instructions to best help preserve your rights after a bicycle accident.